 Thermo LTQ Orbitrap Elite ETD mass spectrometer

-The LTQ Orbitrap Elite is one of the Thermo hybrid Fourier Transform mass spectrometers that combines a linear ion trap mass analyzer with an Orbitrap mass analyzer.
-In addition to combination of fast scanning linear ion trap and high resolving power and mass accuracy of Orbitrap mass analyzer, this instrument has also equipped with ETD at the backend which allows the orthogonal, electron-based peptide/protein fragmentation, resulting in c/z fragment ions.
-The LTQ Orbitrap Elite ETD mass spectrometer has the highest resolving power (upto 480,000 of resolution at 400 m/z) with the proteomics grade scan speed.
-In addition to the conventional CID, the instrument also features an new, additional collision cell for higher energy collisional dissociation (HCD) which is much faster, as compared to any previous versions of HCD cells (e.g. XL and Velos).
-Maximizing almost all capabilities of previous Orbitrap-based mass spectrometers while providing higher sensitivity, resolution and mass accuracy makes it suitable for a variety of proteomics studies including PTMs analysis.
-We use the LTQ Orbitrap Elite mass spectrometer for mapping human proteome as a metaproteomics analysis.
+We have the LTQ Orbitrap Elite mass spectrometer equipped with ETD on a short term lease in collaboration with Dr. Ted Dawson's laboratory at Johns Hopkins.
+It is one of Thermo's hybrid Fourier Transform mass spectrometers that combines a linear ion trap mass analyzer with an Orbitrap mass analyzer.
+In addition to combination of fast scanning linear ion trap and high resolving power and mass accuracy of Orbitrap mass analyzer, this instrument is also equipped with ETD which allows the orthogonal, electron-based peptide/protein fragmentation, resulting in c/z fragment ions.
+In addition to the conventional CID, the instrument also features a new higher energy collisional dissociation (HCD) cell.
+We are using this mass spectrometry to study Parkinson's disease.

 Agilent's 6538 Ultra High Definition Accurate-mass Q-TOF